ingmapping/tile-generation/README.md

 The bounds used for the Netherlands: 3.0847 (left/min Longitude/west/minX), 50.7395 (bottom/min Latitude/south/minY), 7.2693 (right/max Longitude/east/MaxX), 53.7355 (top/max Latitude/north/MaxY).

+The bounds used for the ABC islands: 70.399 (left/min Longitude/west/minX), 12.0002 (bottom/min Latitude/south/minY), -68.0019 (right/max Longitude/east/MaxX), 12.9923 (top/max Latitude/north/MaxY).

 ##### Config

-There are four tileserver-gl configuration files for the styles included here plus the map data and fonts you downloaded above:
+There are five tileserver-gl configuration files for the styles included here plus the map data and fonts you downloaded above:

     tileserver-gl-config-planet.json
     tileserver-gl-config-north-america_us.json
     tileserver-gl-config-europe_great-britain.json
     tileserver-gl-config-europe_the_netherlands.json
+    tileserver-gl-config-abceilanden.json

 If the mbtiles files you downloaded have filenames different than what's referenced in the above JSON config files, you'll need to fix the config file(s) accordingly.
 So please take a look at the bounding box and paths to the config files.